juhasev/sample-ninja-help/project-disqualify-participants.md

 The identifier list should only contain panelist identifiers in format ```494d4c81-f109-4551-8929-0870d9b79d84``` one per line.
 Optionally the identifiers can be separated by comma and/or be enclosed in quotation marks.
 Line items that cannot be parsed will be displayed in the errors box.
 Duplicate identifiers pasted are automatically removed with a warning.

+Once submitted the server will verify that each maps to an existing panelist and verifies that matching panelist have ```completed``` status in the project.
+Any invalid identifiers are returned back.

 > If your survey platform is capable of identifying duplicates and participants with quality issues like straight lining you can use the appropiate exit links to terminate them immediately.
 See **Project configuration** -> **Exit links** for more details.